AdobeDocs/campaign-web.en/help/v8/workflows/gs-workflow-creation.md

 # Key principles of workflow creation {#gs-workflow-creation}

-With Campaign v8 Web, you can build workflows into a visual canvas to design cross-channel processes such as segmentation, campaign execution, file processing.
+With Adobe Campaign Web, you can build workflows into a visual canvas to design cross-channel processes such as segmentation, campaign execution, file processing.

 ## What's inside a workflow? {#gs-workflow-inside}